-Jan 10, 2020Sarah Golan, Senior Manager of Building, Habitat for Humanity:

-"We are working closely with Town staff to come up with a suitable design that fits the neighbourhood and the unique origin of this property.
+Jan 10, 2020Sarah Golan, Senior Manager of Building, Habitat for Humanity (H4H): "We are working closely with Town staff to come up with a suitable design that fits the neighbourhood and the unique origin of this property.
+After several discussions and advice from a horitage english." and the unique origin of this property.
 After several discussions and advice from a heritage specialist, we have completed dismantling and cataloging the beams of the original building to be integrated in the rebuild.
 We look forward to completing the rest of the development process this year and hopefully starting construction by the end of the year."
 BUT: 2021 Exchange Hotel demolished.
 Despite efforts by Heritage Halton Hills, it was never officially designated a heritage property nor listed on the town's Heritage Register.
 H4H March 19, 2021: "As a nod to the history of the original Exchange Hotel structure, the interior of the duplex will feature the exposed beams that we carefully salvaged and preserved during our deconstruction process."
 Halton Hills Grand Trunk Railway Heritage, 1850s (North American Railway Hall of Fame, 2013.)
 John Street Underpass, 1855